kalaee/numeric/exam/readme.txt

 1. Use your routines from B to estimate the volume of a ball in n-dimensions, where n = 1, ..., 6, and compare both the error of the estimates and number of function calls each routine needs
+2. Further: integrate the function exp(\sum_i x_i) in the n-dimensional ball and compare the number of function calls

 My solution